2019-2020 Issue

 Self-quantification is making major strides in the consumer and commercial health care industries, and alumna Jackie Leverett Wasson has her finger on the pulse of this technological breakthrough.

-Students in Discussion during Cockrell School Cares Week events
+Texas Engineering students in discussion during Cockrell School Cares Week events

 Taking Care